-The 24th session of the Frédéric Joliot/Otto Hahn (FJOH) Summer School on “Nuclear Reactors Physics, Fuels, and Systems” will be held in Aix-en-Provence, France, from August 22 to 31, 2018.
-This session is entitled “Maximizing the Benefits of Experiments for the Simulation, Design and Analysis of Reactors”.
+The 25th session of the Frédéric Joliot/Otto Hahn (FJOH) Summer School on “Nuclear Reactors Physics, Fuels, and Systems” will be held in Karlsruhe, from August 21 to 30, 2019.
+This session is entitled “Innovative Reactors: Matching the Design to Future Deployment and Energy Needs”.
 It is an advanced post-graduate-level course aimed at junior as well as experienced scientists and engineers engaged in the broad field of nuclear sciences, engineering and technologies.

 This course represents the continuation of the Frédéric Joliot Summer Schools on “Modern Reactor Physics and the Modelling of Complex Systems”, which was created by CEA in 1995 to promote knowledge in the field of reactor physics, in a broad sense, and the international exchange of teachers, scientists, engineers and researchers.
 Beginning in 2004, the scope of the School was extended to include scientific issues related to nuclear fuels.
 The venues of the FJOH School sessions alternate between Karlsruhe and Aix-en-Provence.